newaetech/CW305-Arm-DesignStart/README.md

 ## Additional information for clock glitching

 For clock glitching you probably do not want to use the clock wizard.
-Thus, the K16 switch should be set to 0.
+Thus, the PLL should be bypassed.
 One thing to consider is that the softcore processor now directly utilizes the `sys_clock` instead of stabilizing the clock in the FPGA DCM.
 This clock is running at a 20MHz by default.

 Furthermore, the glitched clock signal from the capture device is coming in on `hs2`.
 We can enable and disable glitching then with